HOME OF -VIRTUAL STOPWATCH- THE VEHICLE ACCELERATION AND LAP TIME CALCULATOR

 So what determines the magnitude of the transmission's torque multiplication effect?

-To take account of the transmission's torque multiplication effect we adjust the torque curve in porportion to the engine speed in accordance with the diagram below.
+To take account of the transmission's torque multiplication effect we adjust the torque curve in proportion to the engine speed in accordance with the diagram below.
 The result is the "Power" curve.

 When applied to the Mustang's Torque curve the conversion looks like this:-